 - Other conditions as prescribed by the departments of Finance and Taxation of the State Council in collaboration with the Civil Affairs departments of the State Council in charge of managing the registration of social organizations.

 The more favorable regulations regarding tax deductibility of public benefit donations have had mixed results.
 Enterprises have taken advantage of these incentives to establish private foundations.
-The increase in the percentage of enterprise income eligible for tax deductibility from 3% to 12% was one main factor behind the rapid growth of private foundations after the change was made in 2008.
+The increase in the percentage of enterprise income eligible for tax deductibility from 3% to 12% in 2008 was one main factor behind the rapid growth of private foundations.
 Individuals, however, have not been as quick to take advantage of the tax laws due to poor implementation of the laws regarding deductibility on individual income taxes and a cultural perception that individuals should not benefit financially from public benefit donations.

 China subjects certain sales of goods and services to Business Tax (which relates to provision of services) and VAT (which relates to sales of goods), and offers few exemptions.